 Analytics provides real time data concerning the capital markets for commercial real estate and the values of commercial properties.
-Mr. White is a noted authority on the real estate capital markets with credits in the Wall Street Journal, Barron's, The Economist, Forbes, New York Times, and Financial Times, among others.
 He is the 2014 recipient of the James D. Landauer/John R. White Award given by The Counselors of Real Estate.
 In addition, he was named one of National Real Estate Investor Magazine's "Ten to Watch" in 2005, Institutional Investor's "20 Rising Stars of Real Estate" in 2006, and Real Estate Forum's "10 CEOs to Watch" in 2007.
 Previously, Mr. White spent 14 years in the real estate investment banking and brokerage industry and has orchestrated billions of commercial sales, acquisitions and recapitalizations.
 He was formerly a managing director and principal of Granite Partners LLC and spent nine years with Eastdil Realty in New York and London.
 Mr. White is a Counselor of Real Estate, a Fellow of the Royal Institution of Chartered Surveyors and a Fellow of the Homer Hoyt Institute.
 He serves on the board of directors for the Pension Real Estate Association and the advisory board for the Real Estate Research Institution.
 He is also a member of numerous industry organizations and a supporter of academic studies.
-Mr. White is a graduate of the McIntire School of Commerce at the University of Virginia.
+Mr. White is a graduate of the McIntire

+School of Commerce at the University of Virginia.
 White's research has been published in the Journal of Real Estate Finance and Economics.
-Mr. White is a noted authority on the real estate capital markets.
+Mr. White is a noted authority on the real estate capital markets with credits in The Wall Street Journal, Barron's, The Economist, Forbes, The New York Times, and the Financial Times, among others.